cblanken/venture/README.md

 1. Install the application
 2. Open a `.evtx` file
 3. Use filters, click on columns for sorting, and flag interesting items.

+## Acknowledgements

+This project is created with the support of [UCLA Health](https://uclahealth.org).
+Many thanks for the freedom to build this program for all!